syedhassaanahmed/neo-to-cosmos/README.md

 # neo-to-cosmos
 This project is an x-plat port of the great work **Brian Sherwin** has done [in this C# repo](https://github.com/bsherwin/neo2cosmos).
-To get started please follow the instructions in Brian's repo, except use `config.json` (schema below).
+To get started please follow the instructions in Brian's repo with the following exceptions.

-`npm start` and watch your data being copied!
+- Instead of `app.config`, use `config.json` with this schema;
 ```json
 {
     "cosmosDB": {